 Dormant Pruning, what it is and why it is so important…

-You may dread the thought of late fall and winter elements, but for your trees, it’s the moment they’ve been waiting for all year!
+You may dread the thought of late fall and winter elements, but for your trees and shrubs, it’s the moment they’ve been waiting for all year!

-Your Tree’s Need Your Attention All Year Long
+Your Trees and Shrubs Need Your Attention All Year Long

 The dormant season temporarily slows tree growth, which may sound damaging, but in reality it provides opportunity.
-Pruning in winter is an ideal time to promote current tree health and future tree growth.
+Pruning in winter is an ideal time to promote health and future growth.

-This is just one of the few misconceptions around the best time to prune your trees.
+This is just one of the few misconceptions around the best time to prune your trees and shrubs.
 You’re enjoying the benefits of your property during the spring and summer when growth is active, and more likely to notice any unsightly appearances caused by new spring growth.
 This often becomes a nuisance to homeowners.

 Clients also assume that trimming can’t be completed during the winter due to safety concerns of snow and ice.
-Arborists actually have optimal access when trees are dormant.
-Limbs are lighter and easier to handle, and leafless tree structures are easier to see.
+Arborists actually have optimal access when trees and shrubs are dormant.
+Limbs are lighter and easier to handle, and leafless structures are easier to see.

-So why is this timely trimming just what your tree wants?
-The tree’s inactivity coupled with the outdoor elements provide many reasons.
+So why is this timely trimming just what your trees and shrubs want?
+Their inactivity coupled with the outdoor elements provide many reasons.